 The United Parishes of Larbert and Dunipace (County of Stirling) By the Rev. Mr George Harvie (Statistical Account of Scotland 1791-1799)

-- The transcription of the section for Larbert from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Larbert from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 - This place shown on a Google map.